The Jolly Green Giant

-"The Jolly Green Giant" is a song written by Lynn Easton, Don Harris, and Dewey Terry and performed by The Kingsmen.
-It reached No.1 on the Canadian chart, No.4 on the U.S. pop chart, and No.25 on the U.S. R&B chart in 1965.
-It was featured on their 1965 album The Kingsmen Volume 3.
-The song was based on the Green Giant food brand's mascot the Jolly Green Giant.
-The single originally only credited Easton as the writer, but Harris and Terry were later added when it was determined the song was a re-write of The Olympics song "Big Boy Pete".
+"The Jolly Green Giant" is a song written by Lynn Easton, Don Harris, and Dewey Terry and performed by the Kingsmen.
+It reached No. 1 on the Canadian chart, No. 4 on the U.S. Pop chart, and No. 25 on the U.S. R&B chart in 1965.
+The song is the only single from their 1965 album The Kingsmen Volume 3.
+It is based on the Green Giant food brand's mascot the Jolly Green Giant.
+The single originally only credited Easton as the writer, but Harris and Terry were later added when it was determined the song was a re-write of the Olympics song "Big Boy Pete".

-It was arranged by The Kingsmen, produced by Jerry Dennon, and ranked No. 39 on Billboard magazine's Top 100 singles of 1965.
+It was arranged by the Kingsmen, produced by Jerry Dennon, and ranked No. 39 on Billboard magazine's Top 100 singles of 1965.